What happened to Oprah Winfrey's parents?

 Q: Are Oprah Winfrey’s parents still alive?

 A: No, both of Oprah Winfrey’s parents have passed away.
-Vernita Lee died on November 22, 2018, at the age of 83, while Vernon Winfrey passed away on November 29, 2020, at the age of 87.
+Vernita Lee died in 2018 at the age of 83, while Vernon Winfrey passed away in 1987.

 Q: Did Oprah Winfrey have a good relationship with her parents?